hannliao/restaurant-page/README.md

 # restaurant-page

-This is a cafe's home page with access to menu and contact pages - each page is in its own module.
+A cafe's website with multiple tabs - each page is in its own module.

+## Pages
+- Home
+- Menu
+- Contact

-Using Webpack.
+Uses Webpack.

 This project was completed as an assignment from The Odin Project.
 Date completed: 04/25/24